-The satisfaction of the above conditions will be determined following the end of the 2022 fiscal year.
-For the avoidance of doubt, only one of the above bonus amounts, if at all, will be payable.
+The satisfaction of the conditions set forth above will be determined following the end of the 2023 fiscal year, and, for the avoidance of doubt, only one of the bonus amounts, if at all, will be payable, and the target bonus set forth above is in addition to the guaranteed bonus set forth in the original agreement.

-Each of Mr. Lai's and Ms. Yu's agreements provide that if at the Company's request the executive attends any trade shows, events, or meetings which are independent of the executive's responsibility under the applicable agreement, the Company will pay the executive \$1,000 in cash per full day for such attendance or \$500 in cash for a half day.
+Each of Mr. Lai's and Ms. Yu's agreements provides that if at the Company's request the executive attends any trade shows, events, or meetings which are independent of the executive's responsibility under the applicable agreement, the Company will pay the executive \$1,000 in cash per full day for such attendance or \$500 in cash for a half day.

-Each of Mr. Lai's and Ms. Yu's agreements provide that at the end of each calendar quarter during the term, the Company will issue to the applicable executive a number of shares of common stock having a fair market value of \$3,000 as of such date (with any partial quarter being pro-rated).
+Each of Mr. Lai's and Ms. Yu's agreements provides that at the end of each calendar quarter during the term, the Company will issue to the applicable executive a number of shares of common stock having a fair market value of \$3,000 as of such date (with any partial quarter being pro-rated).
 The market value of the shares is determined as follows: (a) if the common stock is then listed for trading on the OTC Markets or a United States national securities exchange (as applicable, the "Trading Market"), the daily volume weighted average closing price of the common stock during the 20 trading day period immediately prior to the calculation date, (b) if the common stock is not then listed or quoted for trading on a Trading Market, and if prices for the common stock are then reported in the "Pink Sheets" published by OTC Markets Group, Inc., the most recent bid price per share of the common stock so reported, or (c) in all other cases, the fair market value of a share of common stock as is determined in good faith by the Board, without the involvement of the executive if the executive is then serving on the Board, after taking into consideration factors it deems appropriate.
 A "Trading Day" is any day on which the Trading Market is generally open for business and on which the common stock is then traded.

-Notwithstanding the forgoing, the shares issuable to Mr. Lai and Ms. Yu with respect to the period from the execution of their agreements to December 31, 2021 will be determined, and will be issued, on January 3, 2022, based on the market value as determined on December 31, 2021.
+Notwithstanding the foregoing, the shares issuable to Mr. Lai and Ms. Yu with respect to the period from the execution of their agreements to December 31, 2021 was to be determined, and would be issued, on January 3, 2022, based on the market value as determined on December 31, 2021.
+IPO price at \$4 per share was used as the market value.